dustinpfister/blog_posts/_posts/js-document-title.md

 ## 1 - document.title property a basic example

 The document.title property of the document object in client side javaScript can be used to get or set the title text of the title element in an HTML document.
-Just set the desired string value to the document title property and that should do it just fine by way of the title property of the document object.
+Just set the desired string value to the document title property, and that should do it just fine.

 ```html
 <html>